kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 For this project, I used two main packages:

-1. [Librosa](https://github.com/librosa/librosa) - Python library for audio and music
+1. [Librosa](https://github.com/librosa/librosa) - Python library for audio and music analysis
-2. [MoviePy](https://github.com/Zulko/moviepy) - Python library for video
+2. [MoviePy](https://github.com/Zulko/moviepy) - Python library for video editing

 Start by creating a virtual / conda environment with the following packages: